Photochrome prints

 Photochroms are not photographs but actual prints, produced using 6 to 15 colors and the lithography printing process.
 The technique was invented by the Swiss Hans Jakob Schmid during the 1880s.

-The fascinating aspect of these prints is that they are created from a black and white photograph.
+The fascinating aspect of these prints is that they are created from black and white photographs.
 Below is an example, with the original photo to the left and the print to the right.